Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Methods for Non-Closed-Set Video Unsupervised Domain Adaptation

 Closed-set VUDA also assumes that the source domain videos $V_{S}\in\mathcal{D}_{S}$ are always accessible during adaptation.
 However, action information in the source video domain usually contains the private and sensitive information of the actors, including their actions and the relevant scenes which is usually irrelevant to those in the target domain in real-world applications and should be protected from the target domain.
 For example, in hospitals, the anomaly action recognition of patients is usually required but videos that contain patients’ information cannot be shared across different hospitals.
 Current closed-set VUDA methods would therefore raise serious privacy and model portability issues, which are more severe than that raised by image-based domain adaptation.
 To address the video data privacy and model portability issue, a more practical VUDA scenario is formulated as the \textit{source-free} VUDA, or \textit{Source-Free Video Domain Adaptation} (SFVDA).
 In this VUDA scenario, only the well-trained source video models denoted as $G_{S}(:, \theta_{S})$, would be provided along with the unlabeled target video domain data for adaptation.
 Here $\theta_{S}$ is the parameter of $G_{S}$.
 With the absence of source data, the VUDA methods as reviewed that require data from both target and source domains for implicit or explicit alignment cannot be applied.
-Recently, the Attentive Temporal Consistent Network (ATCoN)~\cite{xu2022learning} is proposed to deal with SFVDA.
-ATCoN aims to tackle SFVDA by obtaining temporal features that satisfy the cross-temporal hypothesis which hypothesizes that local temporal features (clip features) are not only discriminative but also consistent across each other and possess similar feature distribution patterns.
-This hypothesis is satisfied by ATCoN through learning temporal consistency composed of both feature and source prediction consistency.
-ATCoN further aligns target data to the source data distribution without source data access by attending to local temporal features with high source prediction confidence.
-While SFVDA attempts to address privacy concerns in VUDA, it still relies on the well-trained source model parameters which allow generative models~\cite{goodfellow2014generative} to recover source videos.
-Inspired by black-box unsupervised domain adaptation~\cite{yang2022divide} in image-based domain adaptation, the \textit{black-box} VUDA or \textit{Black-box Video Domain Adaptation} (BVDA) is formulated more recently where the source video model is provided for adaptation only as a black-box predictor (e.g.,~API service).
-In other words, both the source domain $\mathcal{D}_{S}$ and $\theta_{S}$ are not accessible.
-To tackle the more challenging BVDA, EXTERN~\cite{xu2022extern} is proposed which is designed to adapt target models to the embedded semantic information of the source data resorting to the hard or soft predictions of the target domain from the black-box source predictor.
-EXTERN aims to extract effective temporal features in a self-supervised manner with high discriminability and complies with the cluster assumption~\cite{rigollet2007generalization} where regularizations are applied over clip features.